 You can volunteer at CVIM as often or as little as your schedule allows!
 Some positions require a commitment of at least once every two weeks in order to stay current with procedure: Aside from those positions, there is no minimum requirement.
 However, we do ask that you commit to a regular schedule to facilitate the care we can provide to our patients and ensure the clinic is always fully staffed when open.

-There are many ways to help at the clinic!
-In addition to clinical volunteers, CVIM needs plenty of support volunteers to help keep the clinic functioning smoothly.
+There are many ways to help at the healthcare center!
+In addition to clinical volunteers, CVIM needs plenty of support volunteers to help keep the healthcare center functioning smoothly.
 We utilize volunteers for eligibility screening, front office, childcare, data entry, filing, facilities maintenance, interpreting, and social work, to name a few.
 For a full list of volunteer opportunities, click here.

 Yes!
 CVIM provides training for volunteers.
 All volunteers will complete a general orientation followed by a department specific orientation that will get you acquainted with the department in which you will work.